Your Complete Guide to Managed WordPress Hosting

 - Key security features, such as our built-in firewall.

 - 24/7 support through various channels from WordPress experts.

 DreamPress is the perfect way to simplify the job of running your website by putting key tasks in professional, experienced hands, so you don’t need to worry about them.
 And unlike some other managed WordPress solutions on the market, DreamPress is powered by cloud technology.
-What’s more, DreamPress is affordable even for website owners on a tight budget, starting at only $16.95 per month.
+What’s more, DreamPress is affordable even for website owners on a tight budget.

 Now it’s your turn!
 Do you have any questions about managed hosting and how it can benefit you?
-Let’s talk hosting like it’s 1997 — did you know we’ve been in business 20 years? — in the comments below.
+Let’s talk hosting like it’s 1997 — did you know we’ve been in business 20+ years? — on Facebook.